 The Yarmouth Police Department, located off of Higgins Crowell Road at One Brad Erickson Way in West Yarmouth has a permanent, secure drop off box for unwanted prescription medications.

-- VOLUNTEERS NEEDED FOR CAPE COD MEDICAL RESERVE CORPS (CCMRC) Become a member of the Medical Reserve Corps (MRC) and help your community prepare for emergencies and disasters.
+- Become a member of the Cape Cod Medical Reserve Corps (CCMRC) and help your community prepare for emergencies and disasters.
 Are you...